 Maybe a decade ago, good, reliable resources are hard to come by.
 To the point that bloggers have developed a “we-get-what-we-pay-for” mindset.
 We think that if we get anything for free, we compromise quality and experience.
 We think that free WordPress stuff means many things.
 This can be hidden broken links, minimal to no customer support, no regular updates, bugs, and errors galore!

 But, we do have to give generous creators credit.
 Why?
 There are so many premium-like WordPress themes available for our use now – as long as you know where to look.

-While most of these are offered for a fee (at a site like ThemeForest), there are some free premium WordPress themes out there if you know where to look.
-Most of these themes don’t have hidden or shady advertising and still promise regular updates to decrease errors or compatibility issues.
+While most of these premium WordPress themes are offered for a fee (at a site like ThemeForest), there are some free premium WordPress themes out there.
+Most of these themes don’t have hidden or shady advertising.
+Also, they still promise regular updates to decrease errors or compatibility issues.

 WooThemes, a plug-in and commerce platform, offers several great free WordPress themes.
 They offer a variety of themes for several different purposes, from a simple blog to a photography portfolio.

 Themefreesia is a great WordPress theme library because it has a theme for a blogger’s every need.
 There are themes for magazine layouts, e-commerce websites, personal blogs, fashion pages, lifestyle blogs, and more.
 A lot of the free themes are compatible with third-party providers and are up-to-date with the latest technologies.
 Lots of the free themes are compatible with the Gutenberg block editor.
 This website also offers free plugins to help bloggers build impressive WordPress sites.

 Not only does this website offer free premium WordPress themes, but they also have blog entries.
 These blog entries feature the best of their collections and even reviews for some.